 Dr. Marla Klein is recognized as a thought leader in aesthetic medicine and has been selected to be one of the first 50 physicians in the USA to work with the new micro-coring technology, Ellacor.
 It is a first of its kind scar-free skin reduction medical procedure.
 Click here to learn more.
 Ellacor is already FDA-approved for the lower face.
 There should be more areas to come as we gain more data about the procedure process.

 Dr. Marla M. Klein MD is Oregon's pioneer of medical cosmetics.
 She started injecting Botox® in 1997.
 She is an Allergan Premier Partner and she has been injecting and teaching about Botox® and Juvederm® HA fillers since 2002.
 She is one of the most experienced injectors in the USA and has been seeing dermatology patients daily full-time since 1994.
+Klein Dermatology & Associates has maintained its top 5% position in the USA for years - with only Dr. Klein and 1-2 nurses as injectors, from one location.

 Dr. Klein is recognized as a thought leader in aesthetic medicine and she was one of the first people chosen to be trained in the USA in the use of Sculptra®.
 Then she became the single Pacific Northwest Trainer to train other physicians from 2004-2014.
 Now she focuses on her private practice patients and the training and supervision of her own staff.